 If you’re leaning towards a less stressful outdoor experience, a pair of light hiking boots should be considered as your primary footwear option.
 This gear is specifically crafted for those shorter and less demanding trails.
 With this kind of environment, it only makes sense to leave your heavy and stiff hikers at home and go with these boots.
 They still provide adequate protection, grip, and support to help you in this kind of terrain.

-When to wear light hiking boots
+When men and women should wear light hiking boots

 Best light hiking boots - May 2019

 Getting the appropriate footwear for a light hike contributes to the overall success of this activity.
 Otherwise, you will encounter several difficulties while you’re outdoors.
 Shown below are some conditions that are ideal for light hiking boots.

 A shorter trail.
 A light hike entails a trail that doesn’t need a full day to complete.
 You won’t even have to spend a significant portion of a single day to reach the trail’s end and back to the place where you started.
 This shorter distance compliments the less-durable construction of light hiking boots.